 PS: If you want to learn more about the principles of shamanism read Serge Kahili King’s book, "Urban Shaman”.

 It would always amaze me how my dog could instantly connect with anyone who came to visit.
 He was always so excited and exuberant no matter who was at the door.
 He loved connecting with others and did so with so much unconditional love.

 But, what my dog also taught me was how to stay connected with others through loving and spending time with him.
 Dogs love to get our attention just as much as we love to get it.
 By connecting with our dogs, we’re giving AND receiving.

-The same applies when we connect with others be it our family, friends, work colleagues, the teller at the bank, the Uber driver.
+The same applies when we connect with others be it our family, friends, work colleagues, the teller at the bank, or the Uber driver.
 By being open to making someone else feel special, connected, and appreciated, you’re sending out the good vibes.

 4. Finding Balance

 Have you noticed when your dog isn’t well, he’s out of sorts?
-We know it’s vital to feed our dogs well, give them plenty of exercises, stimulate them with love and attention, and also let them sleep when they need to.
+We know it’s vital to feed our dogs well, give them plenty of exercise, stimulate them with love and attention, and also let them sleep when they need to.
 When a dog’s needs are met, he’s in balance.
 The same applies to us.

-We get so absorbed in our daily lives – in fact, it demands it of us to work crazy hours, look after the family, keep up with the Joneses.
+We get so absorbed in our daily lives – in fact, it demands it of us to work crazy hours, look after the family, and keep up with the Joneses.
 Life as a human being can be exhausting!
 And, it doesn’t take long before we’re out of balance.